-TERMINATION (ETRM) Early termination of a fixed-term repo or termination of an open repo where settlement is on the same day.
-See recommendations 9.1, 9.2, 9.5 & 9.21.
-Not applicable to buy/sell- backs under SFTR but allowed in the Validation Rules.
-(VALU) Changes in the Market Value of a loaned security.
+VALUATION UPDATE (VALU) TERMINATION (ETRM) See recommendations 9.5, 10.1, 10.2, &amp; 10.3.
+Changes in the Market Value of a loaned security.
+Early termination of a fixed-term repo or termination of an open repo where settlement is on the same day.
+See recommendations 9.1, 9.2, 9.5 &amp; 9.21.
 Not applicable to any type of repo.
+Not applicable to buy/sell-backs under SFTR but allowed in the Validation Rules.
 COLLATERAL RE- USE UPDATE (REUU) Posting as collateral in an SFT or lending in a securities loan of any collateral received through an SFT or borrowed through a securities borrowing other than for the first report of re-use (for which a NEWT report is required).
-To be reported per ISIN for all re-use of eligible collateral by the whole of an EU-based LEI including non-EU branches but branches in the EU of non-EU entities only report re-use of eligible collateral by the branch (not also re-use by the head office with whom the branch will share an LEI).
+To be reported per ISIN for all re-use of eligible collateral by the whole of an EU-based LEI including non-EU-EEA branches but branches in the EU-EEA of non-EU-EEA entities only report re-use of eligible collateral by the branch (not also re-use by the head office with whom the branch will share an LEI).
 The same rule but applicable to branches in the UK of non-UK entities applies under UK SFTR.
 Re-use between head office and branch, where one is inside and one is outside of EU, is to be included.
 Where eligible collateral received through an SFT or securities borrowed through a securities loan cannot be distinguished from the same securities purchase outright and held in the same securities account, re-use is to be estimated using a formula provided by FSB.
-See recommendations 9.5, 10.1, 10.2, & 10.3 Not for the first re-use report by an entity.
+Not for the first re-use report by an entity.
 MARGIN UPDATE (MARU) IM, VM or excess collateral held by a CCP, a Clearing Member or a clearing client that are being reported other than for the first time (for which a NEWT report is required).
-See recommendations 8.2 & 9.5.
+See recommendations 8.2 &amp; 9.5.
 CCP-cleared repo only.
 Not for the first margin report by an entity.
 COLLATERAL UPDATE (COLU) Change in the composition and/or value of collateral.
-See recommendations 6.1, 9.3 & 9.5.
+See recommendations 6.1, 9.3 &amp; 9.5.
 MODIFICATION (MODI) Changes in the data of a reported transaction or position other than a correction, margin update, collateral update or same-day termination that relate to loan data but not collateral data (for which a collateral update report is made).
-See recommendations 9.2, 9.4 & 9.5.
+See recommendations 9.2, 9.4 &amp; 9.5.